redpist/dc-tabs/README.md

 - `dc-tab` must be an immediate child of `dc-tab-list`
 - `dc-tab-panel` must be an immediate child of `dc-tabs`

+Styles can be imported as 'dc-tabs' into your app style sheet.

 Options
 -------